openstack/ironic-inspector/README.rst

 * Manually power on the nodes and wait.

-* After introspection is finished (watch nodes power state or use **ironic-discoverd** status API) you can turn maintenance mode off.
+* After introspection is finished (watch nodes power state or use **ironic-inspector** status API) you can turn maintenance mode off.

-Note that due to various limitations on password value in different BMC, **ironic-discoverd** will only accept passwords with length between 1 and 20 consisting only of letters and numbers.
+Note that due to various limitations on password value in different BMC, **ironic-inspector** will only accept passwords with length between 1 and 20 consisting only of letters and numbers.

 Plugins
 ~~~~~~~

-**ironic-discoverd** heavily relies on plugins for data processing.
+**ironic-inspector** heavily relies on plugins for data processing.
 Even the
 standard functionality is largely based on plugins.
 Set ``processing_hooks``
 option in the configuration file to change the set of plugins to be run on
 introspection data.
 Note that order does matter in this option.